Court Processes FAQ

-- You will have to secure approval from the Court on or before the arraignment date for the driver's safety course before you take the course.
+- You will have to secure approval from the court on or before your arraignment date or Pre-Warrant hearing before you take the course.

-- If you are an adult, you may secure approval one of four ways:
+- If you are an adult, you may secure approval by:

-- In person at any bond office location
+- - Requesting the driving safety course in person at any bond office location

 - You are required to pay to the Court the required court costs and administrative fee imposed for the driver's safety course.